 This approach does not work in Inner Mongolian dictionaries.
-Dictionaries arranged in terms of the traditional alphabet assume an acquaintance with the way that the traditional script is taught in Inner Mongolia, including knowledge of the traditional pronunciation of the word.
+Dictionaries arranged in terms of the traditional alphabet assume an acquaintance with the way that the traditional script is taught in Inner Mongolia.
+In particular, you need to know the traditional pronunciation of the word.

 The basic principles in understanding the system are:

 2. The order used is that taught in the school system (see Making sense of the Traditional Mongolian Script).
-Under this system, syllables are arranged in a matrix according to pronunciation, whereby syllables that are written identically but pronounced differently are put in separate rows.
-Inner Mongolian dictionaries follow this practice by assigning words that have initial syllables that are written identically but are pronounced differently to different sections of the dictionary.
+This arranges syllables in a matrix according to both form and pronunciation.
+This means that syllables that are written identically but pronounced differently are put in separate rows.
+Words that have initial syllables that are written identically but are pronounced differently are assigned to different sections of the dictionary.

-3. Since many syllables are ambiguous as to pronunciation, looking up words of which the correct (traditional) pronunciation is not known involves looking through at least two, possibly four different sections of the dictionary.
+3. Since many syllables are ambiguous as to pronunciation, to look up words when the correct (traditional) pronunciation is not known involves looking through at least two, possibly four different sections of the dictionary.

 b.
-Vowel-lengthening letters or diphthongs follow their natural ordering as vowels.
+Vowel-lengthening letters or diphthongs follow their normal ordering as vowels.

 INDEX OF SYLLABLES